PanicStation.org

 What to do now

-2. Put a free credit freeze in place with each bureau (fastest way to stop new accounts).
+2. Place a free credit freeze with each major bureau.

-3. If you can’t freeze right now, place a fraud alert as a minimum.
+3. If you cannot freeze right now, place an initial fraud alert.

-5. Dispute the hard inquiry with each credit bureau that shows it.
+5. Dispute the inquiry with every bureau that shows it.

-Pull your reports from AnnualCreditReport.com and look for new accounts, new addresses, or other changes you don’t recognize.
+Use AnnualCreditReport.com to check your full reports for new accounts, unfamiliar addresses, unfamiliar phone numbers, or other inquiries you do not recognize.
 Avoid similarly named sites.

 What can wait

-• You do not need to decide today whether to hire a credit repair company, pay for monitoring, or pursue legal action.
+• You do not need to decide today whether to hire a credit repair company.

-• You do not need to contact every creditor — start with the company listed on the inquiry and the bureaus.
+• You do not need to contact every company you have ever used; start with the company listed on the inquiry and the bureaus that show it.

-• You can wait to replace IDs unless you have a specific reason to believe they’re stolen or being actively used.
+• You can wait to replace IDs unless you have a specific reason to think an ID document is stolen or being actively used.

-• You can wait to apply for new credit until your freeze/alert is in place and disputes are underway.
+• You can wait to apply for new credit until your freeze or alert is in place and the dispute process has started.

 Important reassurance